tiduj/TranslateBookWithLLM/README.md

 3. **Configure and Translate:**
    - Select source and target languages
    - Choose your LLM model
-   - Upload your .txt file
+   - Upload your .txt or .epub file
    - Adjust advanced settings if needed
-   - Start translation and monitor progress
+   - Start translation and monitor real-time progress
-   - Download the result
+   - Download the translated result

 ## Option B: Command Line Interface